f-lamanna/LampreyBrainAtlas/README.md

 ## A comprehensive single-cell atlas of the sea-lamprey brain
 This resource allows to interactively explore the single-cell atlases of the adult and larval sea-lamprey (*Petromyzon marinus*) brain obtained using scRNA-seq.

-The atlas can be accessed here: [lampreybrain.kaessmannlab.org](https://lampreybrain.kaessmannlab.org/) <a href="https://lampreybrain.kaessmannlab.org/" target="_blank">lampreybrain.kaessmannlab.org</a>
+The atlas can be accessed here: [lampreybrain.kaessmannlab.org](https://lampreybrain.kaessmannlab.org/).

 **Citation:** put citation here